DeepEval/DeepEval/README.md

 # How Do Large Language Models Perform in Deep Learning Code Generation?
-A Benchmark and Empirical Study
+An Empirical Study
 DeepEval is the first deep learning code generation benchmark described in the paper "How Do Large Language Models Perform in Deep Learning Code Generation?
 A Benchmark and Empirical Study".
 ## Benchmark
 DeepEval is constructed munally and saved the YAML format in ```./benchmark/DeepEval```.
 DeepEval consists of 100 DL programming tasks, each associated with a *Requirement* and a *Reference Code*.
 The *Requirement* provides a detailed task requirement.
 The *Reference Code* is